FranckyC/SPTaxonomyNavigationMenuJSOM/README.md

 - Both friendly URLs and simple link URLs are supported

+- Components synchronization is done via the Pub/Sub pattern.
+We use [AmplifyJS](http://amplifyjs.com/) to manage this mechanism.

 - Global and Current navigation visibility settings for each term are supported.
 You can use these properties in your HTML views (see `Templates\template.mainmenu.html` to see an example).

 - The source term set for the menu don't have to be necessarily the term set used for the web navigation (for example in the case you only want simple links in your menu).
 However, to benefit of the friendly URLs, you can use directly the navigation term set configured for the navigation (like this example) **OR** a term set that reuses terms from it to get friendly URLs work.